Glossary of Technical SEO Terms

 Noindex (Meta Robots Noindex)

-A meta robots tag instructions how to handle the page, including how to index the page.
-If nothing is specified, robots will assume they can index any page found.
+A meta robots noindex tells robots they can crawl the page but are not allowed to index the page.
+If a noindex is not specified, robots will assume they can index any page found.
 To prevent indexing (and, therefore, ranking), the content attribute of the meta robots tag can be set to noindex.

 Not Found (404, 410)